palewire/first-athena-query/docs/athena.md

 ## How do newsrooms use it?

 Given the limitations of today’s personal computers, it becomes difficult to work with datasets larger than a few gigabytes.
-Campaign contributions, voter registration files, consumer complaints, climate estimates, social media extracts and many other newsworthy sources often exceed tens of millions of records.
+Campaign contributions, voter registration files, consumer complaints, climate estimates, social media extracts and many other newsworthy sources often exceed tens of millions of records and surpass the capabilities of a typical laptop.

 Data journalists can turn to Athena to interrogate these datasets without having to invest in expensive hardware or learn a new programming language.
 SQL is a standard tool in the data journalist’s toolbox, and Athena is built to work with it.